 At its core, this is the problem

 The first question you’re asked is, what goal are you saving for?

-For example, if you’re trying to fill an emergency fund they’ll suggest you take it slow and recommend a 60/40 stock/bond split.
+For example, if you’re trying to fill an emergency fund, they suggest you take it slow and recommend a 60/40 stock/bond split.

-Now, as you flip your risk slider between 0% and 100% you’ll notice the fund weightings (and the number of funds) change.
+As you flip your risk slider between 0% and 100%, you’ll notice the fund weightings (and the number of funds) change.